 Thompson, E., and Kaufman, J., 2019.
 Prevention, Intervention, and Policy Strategies to Reduce the Individual and Societal Costs Associated with Adverse Childhood Experiences (ACEs) for Children in Baltimore City.

 Turner, H.A., Mitchell, K.J., Jones, L., and Shattuck, A., 2017.
-Assessing the impact of harassment by peers: Incident characteristics and outcomes in a national sample of youth.
+Assessing the impact of peer harassment: Incident characteristics and outcomes in a national sample of youth.
 Journal of school violence, 16(1), pp.1-24.

 Valles, N.L., Harris, T.B. and Sargent, J., 2019.
 Mental Health Issues: Child Physical Abuse, Neglect, and Emotional Abuse.
 In A Practical Guide to the Evaluation of Child Physical Abuse and Neglect (pp. 517-543).
 Springer, Cham.